pydata/xarray/doc/user-guide/weather-climate.rst

    any of the following are true:

    - The dates are from a non-standard calendar
-   - Any dates are outside the Timestamp-valid range.
+   - Any dates are outside the nanosecond-precision range.

    Otherwise pandas-compatible dates from a standard calendar will be represented with the ``np.datetime64[ns]`` data type, enabling the use of a :py:class:`pandas.DatetimeIndex` or arrays with dtype ``np.datetime64[ns]`` and their full set of associated features.

+   As of pandas version 2.0.0, pandas supports non-nanosecond precision datetime values.
+For the time being, xarray still automatically casts datetime values to nanosecond-precision for backwards compatibility with older pandas versions; however, this is something we would like to relax going forward.
+   See :issue:`7493` for more discussion.

 For example, you can create a DataArray indexed by a time coordinate with dates from a no-leap calendar and a